7 Best Health Benefits of Seafood

 Wild-caught seafood is loaded with high-quality proteins, essential vitamins, and minerals.
 You've likely heard that it's a great source of omega-3 fatty acids, like eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), which are crucial for brain and heart health.
 These compounds are in fish pills, a common dietary supplement.Ā

-TheĀ American Heart Association recommends eating two servings of fatty fish twice weekly.
-Shellfish like clams offer a high protein-to-fat ratio and low-calorie count, making them great for muscle gain, weight loss, and weight management.Ā
+The American Heart Association recommends eating two servings of fatty fish twice weekly.
+Shellfish like clams offer a high protein-to-fat ratio and low-calorie count, making them great for muscle gain, weight loss, and weight management.
+Shrimp, one of theĀ most popular kinds of seafood in the US, also offers a high protein-to-fat ratio and low-calorie count.

 These are just a few health benefits that seafood can provide as part of a healthy, well-balanced diet.
 Let's explore the specific benefits of eating seafood regularly.Ā